-tance In one BRD field study, two calves treated with tulathromycin injection at 2.5 mg/kg BW exhibitec transient hypersalivation.
-One of these calves also exhibited transient dyspnea, which may have t

-In one field study, one out of 40 pigs treated with tulathromycin injection at 2.5 mg/kg BW exhibited
+caute In one BRD field study, two calves treated with tulathromycin injection at 2.5 mg/kg BW exhibited transient hypersalivation.
+One of these calves also exhibited transient dyspnea, which may have b transient hypersalivation.
+One of these calves also exhibited transient dyspnea, which may have beer related to pneumonia.
+Swine In one field study, one out of 40 pigs treated with fullathromycin injection at 2.5 mg/kg BW exhibited and a filter to the translated in beauthon four hours.